JoJo-designs/weatherApp/README.md

 My next step is to build the five day forecast.
 I think I will start by making and appending the data for one day after I do that I will build a forloop to handle the rest.

+I am A little upset I just can to a Awful realization.
+I was calling the wrong API's I was on the right site but there was one api that would have given me all the data for both areas.
+I am actally really upset right now.
+I really thougth I was doing a good job with this one.
+I guess I have to start from scratch. well not scratch I think I have a pretty good starting point I just need to change the apis.

+To get all the data I need in from one api I need to call an api that will give me the lat and lon values.
+Becuase for whatever reason the one-call api can't take just a city name I think it is dumd but I will call the Geocodeing api and take the lat and lon values and than use them to call the api for the given city.